 Although internationally recognized software products generally support both centralized and decentralized processes, this is nevertheless a relevant issue, as there are still software products on the market that do not adequately support this function.

 It is also important to understand the flexibility of potential solutions.
-If Finance finds the tool too inflexible and cannot properly control the rollout, it is likely to be uncomfortable with decentralization and will want to maintain control.
+If Finance finds the tool too inflexible and cannot properly control the rollout, they are likely to be uncomfortable with decentralization and will want to maintain control.

 Like ERP software, CPM systems require special attention when it comes to security.
 When preparing budgets or producing management reports, deciding what information will be visible to users entering data is crucial, as is the ability to configure information accessible in reports.